Nmap and OpenVAS

 Example commands like

-highlight its scanning nature.
+nmap -sS 192.168.1.1highlight its scanning nature.

-2. Security Testing & Auditing Capabilities
+2. Security Testing and Auditing Capabilities

-While not solely a security tool, Nmap is widely used for vulnerability assessment and penetration testing.
+Nmap is widely used for vulnerability assessment and penetration testing.

 Features like NSE (Nmap Scripting Engine) allow security-focused scans (e.g., detecting vulnerabilities with

-).It helps auditors check for misconfigurations (e.g., open ports, outdated services).
+nmap --script vuln).It helps auditors check for misconfigurations (e.g., open ports, outdated services).

 3. Beyond Just Scanning